HSV-AI/presentations/2025/250402-Video-Generation.md

 ### Mochi-1
 https://www.genmo.ai/play

+This is a cool text to video gen application that provides a limited number of video gen per day.
+It doesn't have a capability of starting from an image or video.
+I don't think they have a paid option.

 ### Wan
 https://wan.video/wanxiang/videoCreation

+Similar to the Mochi-1 model, you can generate a small number of videos per day.
+The process seems to take much longer, probably because of the queue for processing.
+Also don't have a paid option, appear to be using this to gain user feedback.

 ### Runway ML
 https://app.runwayml.com/

+This is the first free app I came across that also has paid options.
+It costs 25 credits per 5 seconds of video:
+- $15/monthly - Includes 625 Credits monthly
+- $35/monthly - Includes 2250 Credits monthly
+- $95/monthly - Unlimited

 [![IMAGE ALT TEXT HERE](https://hsv.ai/wp-content/uploads/2023/01/neurips-meetup-1024x576.jpg)](https://app.runwayml.com/creation/26ff9d47-7311-4e37-b325-61843cc33b8a)

 ### Kling AI
 https://app.klingai.com/

+Cost is 35 credits per 5s video.

+- $6.99/month - Includes 660 credits
+- $25.99/month - Includes 3000 credits
+- $64.99/month - Includes 8000 credits
+- Can also purchase credits without a montly membership.

 ### Hailuoai
 https://hailuoai.video/create

+Cost is 30 credits per 5s video.

+- $9.99/month - Includes 1000 credits
+- $34.99/month - Includes 4500 credits
+- $94.99/month - Unlimited

+### Product thoughts
+- Each product has a slightly different approach and set of capabilities.
+Some allow more control of specific aspects of video generation.
+- It appears that these products are 'outrunning' their infrastructure.
+The last video I did with Kling AI took more than an hour.

 ## Runpod for Custom Models